My Top 50 Video Games

-The first game I bought for the Dreamcast (because they were sold out of Sonic Adventure) this way my first at-home light-gun game, And MAN did I love it!
+The first game I bought for the Dreamcast (because they were sold out of Sonic Adventure) this was my first at-home light-gun game, and MAN did I love it!
 Blasting away at zombies was so much fun, and the terrible B-movie dialogue just clinched it as a classic.
 My dad, who is in no way a gamer, actually really liked playing this with me so I’ve very fond memories of he and I shooting up the undead.
 It’s such a shame the light gun doesn’t work on modern TVs as I’d love to return for another blast.

 42. Asterix (Master System)

 Much like Rocket Knight Adventures, Asterix is just fun!
 It’s very faithful to the source material and has a wonderful closing level.
 It was also one of the very first games I ever played and I still return to it from time to time.
 It’s worth it just for the ridiculously cute Dogmatix bonus levels!

 41. Alisia Dragoon (Mega Drive)

 I didn’t discover Alisia Dragoon until the early 2000s when it came in a batch-lot of games I bought off eBay.
 I was after others in the batch but figured I’d give Alisia a go.
 So glad I did as it’s become one of my favorites.
 At first seeming like a fairly standard fantasy platformer, the difference here is that you are accompanied by three dragon companions each with different abilities.
 Figuring out when to call on each dragon is really fun, especially when you’ve leveled them up a bit.
 It’s a tough game, so I’ve never actually seen the end, but the fun gameplay, great visuals and awesome music keeps me coming back!